Loading glossary...

 Chronic vulvar pain ≥3 months without identifiable cause; may be provoked, unprovoked, or mixed.

-Lymphoplasmacytic lymphoma with IgM monoclonal gammopathy, hyperviscosity, neuropathy, cytopenias.
+Lymphoplasmacytic lymphoma secreting monoclonal IgM causing hyperviscosity, peripheral neuropathy, and cytopenias.

 ANCA-associated necrotizing vasculitis of respiratory tract and kidneys; sinus/lung/kidney triad.